CalabreseLab/hmseekr/README.md

 ### seqstosummary: search and quantify multiple features

 This function is designed to get the overall likeliness of each search pool sequence to the query sequences.
 The function takes in a fasta file of multiple query sequences, a transtion probabilty dataframe, a length filter file, a search pool fasta file, a null fasta file (for hmseekr) and a background fasta file (for seekr).
 Here the transition probability dataframe must have the same rows as the query fasta file.
 The columns should be '\[qT,nT\]' where qT is the probability of query to query transition, nT is the probability of null to null transition The transition prbability for each query sequence can be different and can be optimized by the gridsearch function.
 Please include 'qT' and 'nT' as the first row (the column names) for the two columns in the csv file.
 Please check the transdf.csv file in the repository for an example.
 Users can also choose to set the transition probability to be the same for all query sequences.
 The length filter file should have the same rows as the query fasta file, the columns should be '\[lenmin,lenmax\]' where lenmin is the minimum length of the hit region to keep (\>lenmin) and lenmax is the maximum length of the hit region to keep (\<lenmax).
 Please include 'lenmin' and 'lenmax' as the first row (the column names) for the two columns in the csv file.
 The length filter for each query sequence can be different based on the length of the query sequence.
 Please check the lenfilter.csv file in the repository for an example.
 Make sure the order of the rows in the transition probability dataframe and length filter file matches the order of the query sequences in the fasta file.
-The function will run the kmers, train, findhits and hitseekr functions for each query sequence.
+The function will run the kmers, train, findhits_condE and hitseekr functions for each query sequence.
 Then the results can be filtered by the length of the hit regions, the kmer log likelihood ratio (kmerLLR) and the seekr pearson correlation p value.
 Finally for each search pool sequence, the function will calculate the counts of filtered hit regions with a specific query sequence, and also the sum of kmerLLR and length, and median of kmerLLR and seekr pval, and the minimal seekr pval for all the counts of a search pool sequence with each the query sequences.
 For long format each row of the output dataframe contains a sequence in the search pool fasta, and has eight columns: seqName, feature, counts, len_sum, LLR_sum, LLR_median, pval_median, pval_min: seqName corresponds to the header in the search pool fasta file; feature corresponds to the header in the query fasta file; counts is the counts of filtered hit regions of the search pool sequences with the query sequences; len_sum is the sum of the length of all counts of a search pool sequence with the query sequences; LLR_sum is the sum of kmer log likelihood ratio (kmerLLR) for each search pool sequence with the query sequences; LLR_median is the median of kmer log likelihood ratio (kmerLLR) for each search pool sequence with the query sequences; pval_median is the median of seekr pearson correlation p value for each search pool sequence with the query sequences; pval_min is the minimum of seekr pearson correlation p value for each search pool sequence with the query sequences
 For wide format: each row of the output dataframe corresponds to a sequence in the search pool fasta and columns are eachfeature_counts, eachfeature_len_sum, eachfeature_LLR_sum, eachfeature_LLR_median, eachfeature_pval_median, eachfeature_pval_min.
 Wide format has the unique column (not included in the long format) that summarize the overall likeliness of each search pool sequence to all the query sequences.
 This stat is listed under the column name **'unique_coverage_fraction'**, which is the fraction of the total length of the search pool sequence that is covered by the unique hit regions across all the query sequences.
 Overlapping hit regions are merged and only the unique regions are counted here.
 It also includes columns for the total length of each pool seq (seq_total_length) and the total length of the unique hit regions across all the query sequences (total_unique_coverage).
 The output dataframe can then be used to generalize an overall likeliness of each search pool sequence to all the query sequences